carlos-gg/carlos-gg.github.io/index.md

 classes: wide
 ---

 ¡Hola!
 You have reached my homepage so let me tell you a little bit about myself.
-I am a STARS (MSCA-COFUND) postdoctoral fellow at the Earth Sciences department of the [Barcelona Supercomputing Center](https://www.bsc.es) (BSC).
+I have a multidisciplinary background at the interface of Artificial Intelligence (AI/ML), software development, and academic data science.

-I hold a Ph.D. in Science (doctorat en Sciences) from the University of Liège (Belgium) where I carried out an interdisciplinary doctoral thesis at the interface of Computer Vision and Astrophysics.
-After my thesis, I worked as a "Junior research Chair in Data Science for Earth and Space sciences" at the Université Grenoble Alpes (France).
-With my multidisciplinary background at the interface of software development, machine learning and academic data science, I joined the BSC to carry on projects focusing on Artificial Intelligence applied to Earth Sciences.
+I obtained a Ph.D. in Science (doctorat en Sciences) from the University of Liège, Belgium, where I carried out an interdisciplinary doctoral thesis at the interface of Computer Vision and Astrophysics.
+After this, I joined the Data Science Institute of the Université Grenoble Alpes, France, as a "Research Chair in Data Science for Earth and Space sciences".
+Currently, I am a Marie-Curie postdoctoral fellow at the Earth Sciences department of the [Barcelona Supercomputing Center](https://www.bsc.es) (BSC), where I work on AI applied to Earth Sciences, and also a visiting researcher at NVIDIA.